Czech-English playwright, most famous for Rosencrantz and Guildenstern are Dead.

 - Incompatible Orientation: Housman and Jackson in The Invention of Love.

 - It Makes Sense in Context: The play After Magritte starts with a surreal Magritte-like tableau.
-The rest of the play is the perfectly rational explanation for the tableau occuring.
+The rest of the play is the perfectly rational explanation for the tableau occurring.

 - Mind Screw